LedgerProject/home/_coverpage.md

 ![logo](/media/general/LedgerLogo.png)

--
-<span class="large-caps">Ledger</span> an EU funded project, empowers people to solve problems using decentralised technologies such as blockchain, peer to peer or distributed ledger technologies.

 <!--
 - The <span class="small-caps">zenroom vm</span> is very small, has **no external dependency**, is fully deterministic and ready to run **end-to-end encryption** on any platform: desktop, embedded, mobile, cloud and even web browsers.